-At any time that a CIBC ETF is a Financial Institution, gains and losses on the disposition of "mark-to-market property" will be on income account and will be brought into income annually on a mark-to-market basis.
-In respect of securities in the portfolio of a CIBC ETF that are not "mark-to-market property" or provided a CIBC ETF is not a Financial Institution, upon the actual or deemed disposition of a security included in its portfolio the CIBC ETF will realize a capital gain (or capital loss) to the extent the proceeds of disposition net of any amounts included as interest on the disposition of the security and any reasonable costs of disposition exceed (or are less than) the adjusted cost base of such security unless the CIBC ETF were considered to be trading or dealing in securities or otherwise carrying on a business of buying and selling securities or the CIBC ETF has acquired the security in a transaction or transactions considered to be an adventure or concern in the nature of trade, in which case the CIBC ETF will realize ordinary income (losses).
-The Manager has advised counsel that each CIBC ETF purchases securities (other than derivative instruments) with the objective of earning income thereon and takes the position that gains and losses realized on the disposition of those securities are capital gains and capital losses, provided such gains and losses are (i) in respect of property that is not "mark-to-market property" where the CIBC ETF is a Financial Institution, or (ii) in respect of any securities in the portfolio of a CIBC ETF where the CIBC ETF is not a Financial Institution.
-The Manager has also advised counsel that each CIBC ETF has elected, or will elect, under subsection 39(4) of the Tax Act, if applicable, to have each of its "Canadian securities" (as defined in the Tax Act) treated as capital property.
-Such election will affect a disposition of securities if, at the time of such disposition, the CIBC ETF is a mutual fund trust for purposes of the Tax Act or is not (i) a Financial Institution, or (ii) a trader or dealer in securities.
+Upon the actual or deemed disposition of a security included in a CIBC ETF's portfolio, the CIBC ETF will realize a capital gain (or capital loss) to the extent the proceeds of disposition net of any amounts included as interest on the disposition of the security and any reasonable costs of disposition exceed (or are less than) the adjusted cost base of such security unless the CIBC ETF were considered to be trading or dealing in securities or otherwise carrying on a business of buying and selling securities or the CIBC ETF has acquired the security in a transaction or transactions considered to be an adventure or concern in the nature of trade, in which case the CIBC ETF will realize ordinary income (or losses).
+The Manager has advised counsel that each CIBC ETF will purchase securities (other than derivative instruments) with the objective of earning income thereon and will take the position that gains and losses realized on the disposition of those securities are capital gains and capital losses.
+The Manager has also advised counsel that each CIBC ETF will elect under subsection 39(4) of the Tax Act, if applicable, to have each of its "Canadian securities" (as defined in the Tax Act) treated as capital property.

-Generally, each CIBC ETF will include gains and deduct losses realized by a CIBC ETF from derivative transactions on income account, except where such derivatives are used to hedge securities that are capital property to the CIBC ETF, provided the CIBC ETF is not a Financial Institution and there is sufficient linkage of such derivatives to such securities, subject to the DFA Rules discussed below.
+Generally, each CIBC ETF will include gains and deduct losses realized by it from derivative transactions on income account, except where such derivatives are used to hedge securities that are capital property to the CIBC ETF, provided there is sufficient linkage of such derivatives to such securities, subject to the DFA Rules discussed below.
 Such gains and losses will be recognized for tax purposes at the time they are realized by the CIBC ETF.
-In addition, certain CIBC ETFs may invest in Underlying Funds that, in turn, invest in derivatives.
-These Underlying Funds may treat gains and losses arising in connection with certain derivatives on income account rather than on capital account.

-The derivative forward agreement rules in the Tax Act (referred to as the DFA Rules) target financial arrangements that seek to reduce tax by converting, through the use of derivative contracts, the return on investments that would have the character of ordinary income to capital gains.
-The DFA Rules are broad in scope and could apply to other agreements or transactions.
-If the DFA Rules were to apply in respect of any derivatives utilized by a CIBC ETF or Underlying Fund, gains realized in respect of the property underlying such derivatives could be treated as ordinary income rather than capital gains.
+The derivative forward agreement rules in the Tax Act (the "DFA Rules") target financial arrangements that seek to reduce tax by converting, through the use of derivative contracts, the return on investments that would have the character of ordinary income to capital gains.
+The DFA Rules are broad in scope and could apply to other agreements or transactions (including certain options).
+If the DFA Rules were to apply in respect of any derivatives utilized by a CIBC ETF, gains realized in respect of the property underlying such derivatives could be treated as ordinary income rather than capital gains.
+Provided a covered call option is written by a CIBC Covered Call ETF in the manner described in "Investment Strategies - General Investment Strategies - Use of Derivatives", the writing of such call option will not generally be subject to the DFA Rules.

-Where a CIBC ETF has been a mutual fund trust under the Tax Act throughout a taxation year, the CIBC ETF will be allowed for such year to reduce its liability, if any, for tax on its net realized capital gains by an amount determined under the Tax Act based on various factors, including the redemptions of its Units during the year (the Capital Gains Refund).
+Where a CIBC ETF has been a mutual fund trust under the Tax Act throughout a taxation year, the CIBC ETF will be allowed for such year to reduce its liability, if any, for tax on its net realized capital gains by an amount determined under the Tax Act based on various factors, including the redemptions of its Units during the year (the "Capital Gains Refund").
 The Capital Gains Refund in a particular taxation year may not completely offset the tax liability of a CIBC ETF for such taxation year which may arise upon the sale or other disposition of securities included in the portfolio in connection with the redemption of Units of the CIBC ETF.
-CIBC ETFs that are not mutual fund trusts for purposes of the Tax Act throughout a taxation year will not be entitled to a Capital Gains Refund for such taxation year.